Paula Ashworth: Spinning Wool

 Charlotte Cornell-Simmons: Weaving

-Charlotte is an award winning weaver who creates on a floor loom, rigid heddle loom and an inkle loom.
-She is also a spinner, dyer, quilter and knitter, as well as a Master Gardener.
-In her words, “My love of color and experimentation define my work.”.
+Charlotte arrived in Hendersonville in 2011 and took her first weaving class in 2013.
+She is an award-winning weaver who creates on a floor loom, rigid heddle loom and an inkle loom.
+She is also a spinner, dyer, quilter and knitter, with a smattering of crochet, basket-making, rug-hooking, needle felting, and nuno-felting in addition to being a Master Gardener.
+In her words, “My love of color and experimentation define my work.”

 Irene has creating collectible soft sculpture since 1986.
 Starting with collectible mohair teddy bears, she has been designing and creating the teddies for over 30 years.
 They have been featured in several US magazines, including Teddy Bear and Friends and Teddy Bear Review and in several overseas publications, with an emphasis on some unique innovations and mixing of media.